Number of Imaged Items on Entire Site: 4699

 Scott # R5b

 Wells Fargo.
 Wonderful one-of-a-kind piece!
 Not only is it a major double transfer (T5), but it is also an R5b that is imperforate vertically rather than horizontally (as with all part perforates, the imperf vertically are far more scarce than imperf horizontally).
-As of 2023, it is the only reported example of the T5 major double transfer on an imperf-vertical R5b.
+As of 2025, it is one of only 3 reported examples of the T5 major double transfer on an imperf-vertical R5b.
 It is on a piece of a Wells Fargo document, with a California state revenue.

 Scott # R5c